contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/02_perform-requests/05_export-requests/03_data-format.md

-DHC import/export uses JSON of the structure described below.
+DHC import and export use JSON of the structure described below.

 # Container